WeaamGomaa/Car-Wash-Simulation/README.md

-# 🚗 Raghwa Wash Simulation
+# 🚗 Raghwa - Car Wash Simulation

 A Java Swing application demonstrating the classic **Producer-Consumer synchronization problem** using semaphores and bounded buffers, simulating a busy car wash station.